Cooking With Ayeh

 Air Fryer

-• Place Falafel balls gently inside ensuring they are not touching and spray the tops with oil spray (I use olive oil spray)
+• Preheat air fryer to 350°F/180°C. Place falafel balls gently inside ensuring they're not touching and spray the tops with olive oil

-• Cook for 11 - 13 minutes then take them out, they should be golden.
-Turn them around and spray the tops with oil then cook for another 2 minutes.
+• Cook for 11-13 minutes, they should be golden.
+Turn them around and spray the tops again and cook for another 2 minutes

 Notes